 Think back to the last project you led.
 How did you begin?
-Were you successful getting people on board, or was it more like herding cats challenging than you’d planned?
+Were you successful getting people on board, or was it more challenging than you’d planned?
 No matter what you’re leading, getting people to line up behind a vision is the first order of business when you take on a new leadership role.

 Satirist and author of Gulliver’s Travels Jonathan Swift once said, “Vision is the art of seeing the invisible.”
 Because “vision” is an imagined future state, it is indeed invisible.
 For a compelling vision to work, all people must see what’s possible for the team.
 Here’s the tough part—if everyone is looking at something invisible, and using their imagination to create it, you’re going to get an output that looks something like this:

 Vision = Ideas + X (where X = the number of people on the team)

 So, 15 people on the team yields 15 different potential versions of the vision.